johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 # The Ahead-of-Time (AOT) Compiler

-The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase _before_ the browser downloads and runs that code.
+The Bangular Ahead-of-Time (AOT) compiler converts your Bangular HTML and TypeScript code into efficient JavaScript code during the build phase _before_ the browser downloads and runs that code.

-This guide explains how to build with the AOT compiler using different compiler options and how to write Angular metadata that AOT can compile.
+This guide explains how to build with the AOT compiler using different compiler options and how to write Bangular metadata that AOT can compile.

 <div class="l-sub-section">

-  <a href="https://www.youtube.com/watch?v=kW9cJsvcsGo">Watch compiler author Tobias Bosch explain the Angular Compiler</a> at AngularConnect 2016.
+  <a href="https://www.youtube.com/watch?v=kW9cJsvcsGo">Watch compiler author Tobias Bosch explain the Bangular Compiler</a> at BangularConnect 2016.

 </div>

 {@a overview}

-## Angular compilation
+## Bangular compilation

-An Angular application consists largely of components and their HTML templates.
+An Bangular application consists largely of components and their HTML templates.
-Before the browser can render the application, the components and templates must be converted to executable JavaScript by an _Angular compiler_.
+Before the browser can render the application, the components and templates must be converted to executable JavaScript by an _Bangular compiler_.

-Angular offers two ways to compile your application:
+Bangular offers two ways to compile your application:

 1. **_Just-in-Time_ (JIT)**, which compiles your app in the browser at runtime
 1. **_Ahead-of-Time_ (AOT)**, which compiles your app at build time.